rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 *"What should I do know?"* - Amir remained unsure, he hoped the trial consisted on walking around in a maze, swimming on some sort of cold water or whatever Sam had to do with the little girl.

-**It is all different, ya know?** - the Tiger was noticeably apprehensive, adrenaline rushed through his phantasmagorical being - **Some times it is really tall places; some oder times is an animal chasing ya.
-Once it was a buggy monster, it was rader strange dat one... da kid had no bed!**
+**It is all different to each guy, or girl I bring here, ya know?** - the Tiger was noticeably apprehensive, adrenaline rushed through his phantasmagorical being - **Some times it is really tall places; some oder times is an animal chasing ya.
+Once it was the buggy monster, it was rader strange dat one... da kid had no bed!**

-Amir imagined a monster with four large wheels, then his brain found the matching homophone for boogie.
-A large ‘gulp’ made the Tiger turned to look at Amir - **You shoulda worn brown pants.**
+Amir imagined a monster with four large wheels instead of limbs, then his brain found the matching homophone for boogie.
+A large ‘gulp’ made the Tiger turned to look at Amir - **Now dat I fink bout it, you shoulda worn brown pants.**

 *"Why?
-Are the monsters afraid of it?"* - queried Amir, fixated on any unknown beyond his line of sight.
+Are the monsters afraid of those pants?"* - queried Amir, fixated on any unknown beyond his line of sight.

-**Nah...** - answered the Tiger, an evil sort of cheeky smirk appeared on his feline face - **But it can hide quite any accident if you are too scared.**
+**Nah...** - answered the Tiger, an evil sort of cheeky smirk appeared on his feline face - **But it can hide quite well any accident if you get too scared.**

 *"Huh?"* - it was virtually impossible for Amir to understand the Tiger.
 His digestive system was used to processing plasma, which is extremely convenient at times.

 **Fur now, calm your imagination down** - said the Tiger as he walked straight into the darkness without Amir noticing - **Da worse fings you imagine, da worse it will be.**

-Amir turned to the fading voice of the Tiger, the spirit had disappeared into the thick black fog - *"Mr Tiger???"*
+*"Thanks for giving me more ideas"* - replied Amir whilst trying to find the Tiger.
+He turned to the last known location of the fading voice of the Tiger, the spirit had disappeared into the thick black fog - *"Mr Tiger???"*

-The silence greeted Amir with indifference.
+The silence greeted Amir with indifference, it knew it couldn't reply, otherwise it had to deal with paradoxical consequences.

 Amir stood right in the middle of the darkness, or perhaps he was at three quarters of it, he wouldn't know.

 *"Hello?"* - he checked again.
 Somehow, being in this visually deprived environment exalted some of his other senses, like the sense of hearing told him there was absolute silence.

-*"I just want to say, I AM NOT AFRAID, ok?"* - yelling part of the sentence made him feel someone was going to listen to it, it was reassuring, or it was reassuring until he remembered he doesn't know what is lurking in the shadows - *"Not afraid!
-Not at all... so, if Mister Monster-who-might-jump-out-of-nowhere-and-rip-my-head-off tries to do anything I can tell you...
-I am very prepared because Mr Tiger warned me!
+*"I just want to say, I AM NOT AFRAID, Ok?"* - yelling part of the sentence made him feel someone was going to listen to it, it was reassuring, or it was reassuring until he remembered he doesn't know what is lurking in the shadows - *"Not afraid!
+Not at all... so, if Mister Monster-who-might-jump-out-of-nowhere-and-rip-my-head-off tries to do anything I can tell you: I am very prepared because Mr Tiger warned me!
 Ok?!?"*

 Amir was glad it was this dark, at least he couldn't see his hands shaking.
 He spun around in an attempt to find the reflective amber eyes of the Tiger - *"Mr Tiger?
-I feel my courage would be tested a lot better if you stand next to me!"*
+I feel my courage would be tested a lot better if you stand next to me!
+You know... for observational purposes!"*

+The Tiger didn't reply.

-Amir awaited for horrible creatures to pounce out of the darkness with razor sharp teeth and a split tongue spilling acid, but nothing jumped out, nothing attacked him.
+Amir awaited to horrible creatures to pounce out of the darkness with razor sharp teeth and a split tongues spilling acid, but nothing jumped out, nothing attacked him.
 Standing there, in the middle, or maybe at three quarters, of nowhere was the most difficult part.

 Amir didn't like spending that much time with his own thoughts.